What is the Cash Ratio?

 Interpretation of Cash Ratio

-Even if it’s a useful ratio as it strips away all the uncertainties (receivables, inventories etc. to turn into cash to pay off current liabilities) from current assets and focuses on only cash & cash equivalent, most of the financial analysts don’t use cash ratio to come to the final conclusion about the firm’s liquidity position.
+Even if it’s a useful ratio as it strips away all the uncertainties (receivables, inventories, etc. to turn into cash to pay off current liabilities) from current assets and focuses on only cash & cash equivalent, most of the financial analysts don’t use cash ratio to come to a conclusion about the firm’s liquidity position.

 Cash Ratio Example